 Frequently Asked Questions

-- Does black tea contain caffeine and if yes, then how much!?
+Q. Does black tea contain caffeine and if ? yes, then how much!?
 Black tea does contain caffeine.
 Around 8 ounces of black tea contains anywhere between 25 to 48 mg of caffeine.
 When you compare this with a cup of coffee than a cup containing 8 ounces of coffee will have more than 100mg of caffeine in it.
-Reference (Answering Common Questions About Black Tea, happyteahousecae.com, retrieved on 1 Aug 2020)
+(Reference: Answering Common Questions About Black Tea, happyteahousecae.com, retrieved on 1 January 2023)

-- Does black tea contain more caffeine than a cup of black coffee!?
+Q. Does black tea contain more caffeine than a cup of black coffee!?
 No, the caffeine content in a cup of black tea is less than a cup of coffee.
-Reference (Frequently Asked Questions about Tea, Tea Cups Full, retrieved on 1 Aug 2020)
+(Reference: Frequently Asked Questions about Tea, Tea Cups Full, retrieved on 1 January 2023)

-- Can pregnant women and nursing mothers consume black tea?
+Q. Can pregnant women and nursing mothers consume black tea?
 Pregnant women and nursing mothers can drink black tea given they drink not more than a cup or two.
 Although black tea contains caffeine, the overall content of this addictive compound is less than the caffeine content in an average cup of coffee.
-Reference (Is it Safe to Drink Black Tea During Pregnancy, First Cry Parenting, retrieved on 1 Aug 2020)
+(Reference: Is it Safe to Drink Black Tea During Pregnancy, First Cry Parenting, retrieved on 1 January 2023)